6

 Why Live in Picnic Valley

-Picnic Valley, a suburb of San Rafael, has transformed from an industrial hub to a desirable residential area.
+Picnic Valley, a suburb of San Rafael, has transformed from an industrial hub into a sought-after residential area.
 The neighborhood features lush lawns and leafy streets, with homes ranging from 1920s bungalows to luxury townhouses.
 Its proximity to Downtown San Rafael makes it a convenient location for residents.
-Bret Harte Park offers a playground, basketball courts, and a handpainted tile mural, while the larger Albert Park includes bocce courts and serves as the home base for the San Rafael Pacifics baseball team.
+Bret Harte Park offers a playground and basketball courts, while the larger Albert Park includes bocce courts and serves as the home base for the San Rafael Pacifics baseball team.
 The San Rafael Community Center provides various activities for children, and San Rafael Creek is a hotspot for boating enthusiasts.
-Local businesses such as Downtown Barbers, Brewer Philips Hair Design, and Wabi Pottery Studio contribute to the community's vibrant atmosphere.
-The Bret Harte Community Association organizes events like art and music strolls, holiday parties, and group garage sales.
-Dining options include Mi Casa Café for Mexican cuisine, El Lucerito for Guatemalan dishes, and Fox & Kit for coffee.
-Grocery stores like Sprouts Farmers Market, Trader Joe’s, and Safeway are nearby.
+Local businesses such as Downtown Barbers, Brewer Philips Hair Design and Wabi Pottery Studio add to the community's vibrant atmosphere.
+The Bret Harte Community Association organizes events like art and music strolls, holiday parties and group garage sales.
+Dining options include Mi Casa Café for Mexican cuisine, El Lucerito for Guatemalan dishes and Fox & Kit for coffee.
+Grocery stores like Sprouts Farmers Market, Trader Joe’s and Safeway are nearby.
 Picnic Valley is part of the San Rafael City School District, with schools offering various enrichment activities and state-of-the-art facilities.
 The neighborhood is bordered by the 101 Freeway and is 18 miles north of San Francisco, with transportation options including the Larkspur Ferry and San Rafael SMART station.
-Picnic Valley has a crime rate comparable to the national average, with lower rates for homicide and assault.

 Frequently Asked Questions